 The user interview is a commonly used method in user research.
 A one-on-one interview session can provide valuable insights into users’ behaviors and hidden business problems.
 Interview respondents are also the prospects who are going to buy and use your product/service in the future, so their experience and satisfaction are your utmost priority.

-There are numerous approaches to research users and collect their feedback, like A/B testing, emailing, surveys, landing pages, ad campaigns, etc. What I will describe here is in-person user interviewing, which is a deep dive into their needs, perceptions, and experiences of customers.
+There are numerous approaches to researching users and collecting their feedback, like A/B testing, emailing, surveys, landing pages, ad campaigns, etc. What I will describe here is in-person user interviewing, which is a deep dive into the needs, perceptions, and experiences of customers.
 According to Étienne Garbugli, the author of the book - “Lean B2B: Build Products Businesses Want”, “A customer interview is not a discussion.
 Interviews are about exploration.
 They help you understand people individually and explore alternatives.
 With interviews, the depth of the understanding is more important than the quantity.
 Don’t shy away from face-to-face interviews.
 Relationships aren’t built through surveys.”

 Though getting started with customer interviews may seem daunting, you can apply it repeatedly once you've figured out a formula.